 - Providing language prompts and frames for speaking and writing

-How can Sanako help?
+How can Sanako help to scaffold language teaching?

 As outlined above, scaffolding is particularly important for language learners as it enables them to move from dependent to independent learning.
 Students are supported to move onto more difficult assignments as their skills develop.
 All the while, support continues to be scaffolded by the expert educator.